-S. commune is a species with the highest known genetic polymorphism that can reach levels higher than distances between some species (Baranova et al. 2015).
-Such a high heterozygosity raises many questions and gives a lot of opportunities.
-Different evolutionary processes are to be studied to understand the potential sources of the record-high heterozygosity.
-In the meantime, the consequences of such polymorphism are also an interesting subject to study.
-In general, S. commune is a unique organism and all processes involving this fungus are of great interest for evolutionary biology.
+S. commune is a species with the highest known genetic polymorphism that can reach levels of divergence greater than between species (Baranova et al. 2015).
+Such a high heterozygosity raises many questions and provides several opportunities.
+Different evolutionary processes need to be studied to understand the potential sources of heterozygosity.
+In the meantime, the consequences of such polymorphism invite more attention.
+In general, S. commune is a unique model organism for studying evolutionary processes in an extremely polymorphic species, and such studies can both benefit from the species' heterozygosity and explain it, thus providing valuable insights to evolutionary biology.